b-state/hdm-react-lecture/README.md

 ## Exercise 2 Hints
 1. Add a 'category' state to store the selected category.
 2. Add the function 'setCategory' to the FoodButton so that you can implement an event inside the FoodButton component and call this function.
+3. Use the array with the category names from [here](./exersice-resources/allButtons.js).

 ## Exercise 3 Hints
 ### Modal